When life gets foggy, it’s tempting to want someone—anyone—to tell us what to do. But true, confident decisions don’t happen that way.

 My 6 year old was diagnosed with ADHD earlier this year.
 Now that we’ve had numerous therapies, behavioral interventions, and second opinions, it’s time to make some decisions about how to help him function in school while keeping his self esteem in tact.
 At the same time, I’m 6 months deep into a relationship and everything in me is screaming that it’s time to decide if I trust enough to put my foot down on what I hope is solid ground instead of reaching for the eject button, as I’ve become so accustomed to doing.

 When we reach these cloudy points in life, it’s tempting to want someone—anyone—to tell us what to do.
-I think that’s why people like Dr. Phil became so popular in the early 2000s.
 But true, confident decisions don’t happen that way.

 Deciding What’s True